mcclatchy-southeast/sfr-toolkit/index.md

 We've designed this toolkit for local and national journalists at a variety of skill levels who are interested in probing the extent of corporate homeownership in their cities, regions and states.

-Some experience working with data – and specifically the R statistical programming language – will be helpful, but we've made our tutorials cover some entry-level concepts for people brand new to R.
+Some experience working with data – and specifically the R statistical programming language – will be helpful, but we've written our tutorials to cover some entry-level concepts for people brand new to R.

-We're using R here because most property record databases are a bit too large for common spreadsheet tools like Google Sheets, and can even cause Excel to move too slowly.
+Why R?
+Because most property record databases are a bit too large for common spreadsheet tools like Google Sheets, and can even cause Excel to move too slowly.

 Our overarching goal is to make this guide as accessible as possible, so if you get stuck, let us know.
 We're continuing to improve the content here to make it easier to use.